nelsonaloysio/build-kmod-nvidia-signed-rpm/README.md

 sudo mokutil --import /etc/pki/akmods/certs/public_key.der
 ```

-3. Generate a new RPM file with the signed modules and layer the newly created package:
+3. Download the script to generate a new RPM file with the signed modules and layer the newly created package:

 ```
 sudo ./build-kmod-nvidia-signed-rpm --assume-yes